A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 Two common types of liability insurance are general liability insurance and professional liability insurance.

-General liability insurance can provide your business with coverage against a claim resulting from third-party property damage, accidents, and bodily injury.
+General liability insurance provides coverage against claims resulting from third-party property damage, accidents, and bodily injury.

 - Third-party bodily injury